Luca06Luwa/Luca06Luwa/README.md

 - Converting the written Linux Guides into an automated shell script.

+- Making ani-cli to scape services that AniMixPlay used to use.

 - Some small shitty projects that don't work.
 (Most of the time).

 ---